phthallo/toyhouse-data/README.md

 ```python
 session = toyhouse.GuestSession()
 ```
 Starts a new Guest Session.
-No authentication is required.
+No authentication is required, but you will be limited to only publicly viewable data.

 ---